This issue is very granular, but very important for anyone who claims spiritual leadership and publishes content.

 - In the 19th century, copyright law lasted the same as a patent: 20 years.

-- Now, at the earliest, copyright law extends 70 years out from its original publication date.
+- Now, at the earliest, copyright law in the West extends 50-70 years out from its original publication date.

 - In practice, that means a pastor’s grandchildren could sue for copyright infringement in 2060 over a book written in 1993.